 Buy me some peanuts and Cracker Jack?
 Sure!
 But save room for a pretzel during the late innings.

 Philadelphians consume approximately 12 times as many pretzels annually as the national average.

 Worldwide, a billion dollars worth of pretzels are sold each year.

 On New Years Day in ancient Germany, children would hang pretzels around their neck in order to bring good luck into the new year.

 Pennsylvania is the pretzel hub of the United States

 About 80% of pretzels in the U.S. today are made in Pennsylvania.

 Why We Love National Soft Pretzel Month

-Pretzels are regarded as having religious significance among Catholics.
-The knot shape has been claimed to represent hands in prayer, and the three holes within the pretzel represent the three persons of the Holy Trinity
+It's especially true among Catholics.
+The knot shape represents hands in prayer, and the three holes within the pretzel represent the three persons of the Holy Trinity

 Soft pretzels have become a staple at entertainment venues such as movie theaters, arenas, concert halls, and stadiums.
 Philadelphia's credited with introducing the first American soft pretzel.